Eileen’s Story

 You’ll notice that my website talks about healing through diet…and more.
 This is because the authors of the healing diets all recommend complementary practices to support the healing process.
 It might be exercise, detoxification, supplements, or sunshine.
 I’ll talk about their recommendations more when I contrast and compare the diets in my next blog post.
 For now, I’ll tell you what I have done (and continue to do) to support my dietary healing:

-• Over the summer, I sunbathed for 30 minutes daily whenever possible, to obtain Vitamin D. Over the winter, I take fermented cod liver oil for the same purpose.
-There is a link between Vitamin D deficiency and autoimmune disease.
+• Over the summer, I sunbathed for 30 minutes daily whenever possible, to obtain Vitamin D. There is a link between Vitamin D deficiency and autoimmune disease.

-• I take the following anti-inflammatory supplements: black currant oil, curcumin and cat’s claw.
+• I take the following anti-inflammatory supplements: black currant oil, curcumin, krill oil and cat’s claw.
 Combined with my diet, these supplements have allowed me to drop to just one aleve tablet twice daily.

 • Magnesium is very hard to get through food, so I take this supplement to boost my levels and prevent the leg cramps that are common with autoimmune conditions.